blkluv/vetstylist/README.md

 # :pencil: Description

-Daniel Sung Hoon Kim is a traveling hairstylist based in Los Angeles, CA. Daniel's clients are able to navigate to this website in order to book appointments.
+Yvette is a traveling hairstylist based in Lawrenceville,Georgia.
+Yvette's clients are able to navigate to this website in order to book appointments.

-<a href="https://danielsunghoonkim.com" target=”_blank”>Deployed Link</a>
+<a href="https://hairvet.vercel.app/" target=”_blank”>Deployed Link</a>

 <br>